NiekBrouwer98/drug-response-prediction-with-PRMs-paper/README.md

-# Drug Response Prediction Provides a Biologically Relevant Benchmark for Perturbation Response Models
+# Downstream Drug Response Prediction Reveals Biological Utility of Perturbation Response Models

-This repository contains the code to reproduce the analyses and figures for the study "Drug Response Prediction Provides a Biologically Relevant Benchmark for Perturbation Response Models" ([under review](link)).
+This repository contains the code to reproduce the analyses and figures for the study "Downstream Drug Response Prediction Reveals Biological Utility of Perturbation Response Models" ([under review](link)).

 ## Project Structure